MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 ## Example Project

-A modified and tested example of FFS project for PIC32MZ-W1 / WFI32E01 is available in the [Example](Example/) folder of the repository.
-The example project uses wifi_sta example as a base.
+A modified and tested example of FFS project for PIC32MZ-W1 / WFI32E01 is available at the [Example](Example/) folder of the repository.
+The example project uses wifi_sta example as the base.

 ### Using DHA in PIC32MZ-W1 / WFI32E01 FFS Project
 1. The "Device Attestation and Authorization" steps would result in following files